Amsterdam/openstad-e2e/README.md

 At the moment the tests don't work for sites with Basic Auth, although Cypress works well with it, after login we redirect via the API and here the Basic Auth credentials currently are not passed along.

-The test running for liking anonymously
+The test running for liking anonymously is somewhat problematic, since it expects every 5 min, if it's move to the submitting an idea test it always works.

+There are some tests, like newsletter submission that first time run won't work because it expects value to exist on second run this doesn't happen anymore.